statelo/online-shop/README.md

 	npm install / yarn install
 	```

-**Note: To make your servers run you have to run scipts for Back-End and Front-End folders separately.**

 5. Run Front-End and Back-End servers.

+**Note: To make this project run you have to run scipts for Back-End and Front-End folders separately.**

 	```sh
 	npm start
 	```